mhiversflaten/ABB-Robot-Machine-Vision/docs/source/robotware.rst

 .. py:function:: is_running(self)

-    Uses get_execution_state if RAPID execution is running or stopped.
+    Uses :py:func:`get_execution_state` if RAPID execution is running or stopped.
     Returns True if running and False if stopped.

 .. py:function:: get_execution_state(self)